transcom/mymove/docs/adr/0068-use-fake-data-factories-with-fake-data-generators-to-create-test-data.md

 * `-` Not using factories for the FE would still leave us with devs needing to have a deeper knowledge of how our objects relate to each other and what the minimum data needed is in order to test what they're trying to focus on.
-* `-` Measuring success for the FE is more ambiguous because we won't be replacing all the hard-coded data that exists with the generated data since some of that hard-coded data is being used in the tests as is on purpose, so seeing what needs to be updated vs left as is would be harder to do at a glance.
+* `-` Measuring success for the FE is more ambiguous because we won't be replacing all the hard-coded data that exists with the generated data since some of that hard-coded data is being used in the tests as is on purpose.
+Thus, seeing what needs to be updated vs left as is would be harder to do at a glance.
 * `-` One argument against fake data generators is that if a test fails, you can't re-run the test with the same exact data.